-Ardyn had on occasion seen metal objects from the athla’maakh he occasionally traded with, but he’d never seen any that glowed.
+On occasion, Ardyn had seen some of the metal tools the athla’maakh had when he traded with them, but he’d never seen any that glowed.
 Without touching the object again, he bent closer to study it.
 As soon as he’d dropped it, the glow had faded.
 Now it just glinted dully in the dim light.
 He reached out again as his heart pounded in his chest.
-As soon as he touched it again, the glow came back, which made him flinch away.
+As soon as he touched it, the glow came back, making him flinch away.

 Part of his mind wanted to scream foul magic, but Ardyn knew better.
-Logically, he knew magic didn’t exist, and he understood that more advanced technology could appear like magic.
-He had seen firsthand some of the technology the athla’maakh possessed.
+Ever since he’d been young, he’d always been pragmatic.
+He understood that more advanced technology could appear like magic and he had seen firsthand some of the technology the athla’maakh possessed.
 While his own people shunned technology, he had never feared it.

 Yet, he was baffled.
 What kind of technology could do this?

 Looking more closely at the symbols, Ardyn’s eyes flew open in surprise.
-The words were in an ancient athla’naa script.
-He couldn’t make out the archaic words, but it was obviously athla’naa in origin.
-He had seen this writing before on the scrolls and books the Elders kept.
+The words were in an ancient athla’naa script, but he couldn’t make out the archaic words.
+While he couldn’t read it himself, he recognized it from the scrolls and books the Elders kept.

 That didn’t make sense.
 Athla’naa didn’t forge metal, and they most certainly didn’t have technology like this.
-This object was more advanced than anything Ardyn had ever seen even an athla’maakh possess.
-The metal objects he had seen from them were never this smooth or polished, and they didn’t have the capability of emitting light.
+This object was more advanced than anything Ardyn had ever seen.
+The metal tools he had seen from the athla’maakh were never this smooth or polished, and they didn’t have the capability of emitting light.

 Trying to understand what the object even was, he turned it over in his hands.
-It was small, just large enough for a hand to comfortably grasp it.
-It was roughly octagonal in shape, with four sides longer than the others.
+It was small, just large enough for a hand to comfortably grasp.
+It was roughly octagonal, with four sides longer than the others.
 One edge extended out from the silvery metal the object was composed of and looked like a different metal.
 Copper, he thought he recalled from his limited knowledge of athla’maakh vocabulary.

 The back was smooth with no marks; the glowing writing only appeared on one side of it.
 Ardyn carefully placed it within his pack before he went back to the side of the cave where he’d found it.
 He looked for more clues, but he found nothing more but dirt.

-Exhaustion hit Ardyn, so he slipped the object into his pack and once again settled himself into his bedroll.
+Exhaustion hit Ardyn, so he once again settled himself into his bedroll.
 He may as well get some sleep while the storm continued to rage outside.
 He could worry about the meaning of the strange object tomorrow.

 Ardyn awakened to the sound of chirping birds coming from outside of the cave.
 It was the next morning, and the storm had finally passed.
 He blinked the sleep from his eyes, sat up and reached into his pack to break his fast when his hand brushed over the object.

-As the dawn light filtered into the cave, he drew the thing back out of his pack and contemplated it once again.
-It just didn’t make any sense.
+As the dawn light filtered into the cave, he drew the thing out of his pack and contemplated it once again.
+It didn’t make any sense.
 The words on the face of it were an archaic form of athla’naa script; he was sure of that.
 Only those destined to become Elders were ever taught how to read that form of script.
-The current script that his people used was a much-simplified form.
-Ardyn had seen the scrolls and texts the Elders used, and could recognize the script, even if he couldn’t read them.
+The current script that his people used was a simplified form.

-What were these ancient athla’naa words doing, glowing at him, from this piece of ostensibly advanced technology?
+Why were these ancient athla’naa words glowing at him from this piece of ostensibly advanced technology?
 From everything he had been taught since he was a child, his people avoided technology beyond the most basic things.
 Metalworking was strictly forbidden.
 Possessing or trading for metal tools was enough to get you shunned from your settlement.
 Athla’naa favored wood, bone, or stone for everything from weapons to the needles they used to sew together their clothing.

-When he was younger, Ardyn had always wondered why the Elders were so strict regarding these edicts, and he’d found himself punished a few times for daring to speak out and question their wisdom.
+When he was younger, Ardyn had always wondered why the Elders were so strict regarding these edicts.
+He’d found himself punished a few times for daring to speak out and question their wisdom.
 Ardyn’s curiosity on the matter never abated, but he had learned the hard way to keep his questions to himself.

 He wondered how the Elders would react upon seeing this object.
 They would undoubtedly be able to read the writing on it, but knowing their aversion to any technology, he wondered if they would just take it, or even destroy it, without explanation.
-Not being able to reconcile the conflicting evidence he held in his hand, he once again shoved the thing back into his pack and packed up the rest of his gear.
+Not being able to reconcile the conflicting evidence he held in his hand, he once again shoved the thing back into his pack.
+Then he pulled on his still damp clothing before packing up the rest of his gear.

-Ardyn had lost his prey and had to see if he could pick up the wolf’s trail again, now that the storm had passed.
+In the wake of the storm, Ardyn would have to pick up the wolf’s trail again.
 He knew he’d gone beyond his usual hunting range if he had ended up in a cave possibly used by athla’maakh.
 Running nearly blind in the storm the day before, he’d completely lost his bearings.

-Ardyn decided the first thing he had to do was to figure out where he was.
-The best way to do that was to go up into the trees.
-He made his way towards a suitably tall tree, leaving his pack and bow at the base, and began climbing.
+Ardyn decided the first thing he had to do was figure out where he was, and the best way to do that was to go up into the trees.
+He made his way towards a suitably tall tree.
+Leaving his pack and bow at the base, he began climbing, carefully picking his way through the branches.
 Once he was at the top, he looked around only to feel his heart jump into his throat.
 Oh no.

 He hadn’t crossed into athla’maakh territory as he’d feared; this was much worse.
 He’d crossed into the aria’una.
 He could clearly see the arc of red-leafed bhath’laa’ar delineating the border.
 He had to get out of here, now.

 The Elders must already know of his transgression, so he was in a near state of panic.
 Somehow, they always knew.
-His heart raced and his breath caught in his throat as he climbed back down the tree.
-He grabbed his pack and ran immediately in the direction of the border of the aria’una, which had looked like it was at least a half day’s journey from where he was, even if he ran at top speed the entire way.
+His heart raced, and his breath caught in his throat as he climbed back down the tree.
+He grabbed his pack, running immediately in the direction of the border of the aria’una.
+It had looked like it was at least a half day’s journey from where he was, even if he ran at top speed the entire way.

 How had he gotten so deep into the aria’una?
-He hadn’t been running through the rain that far the day before.
-So intent on tracking the wolf, he must have failed to note that they had headed farther north than east.
-Somehow he’d also missed seeing the bhath’laa’ar when he’d obviously passed them.
+He didn’t run through the rain that far the day before.
+Ardyn had been so intent on tracking the wolf, he must have failed to note that he had headed farther north than east.
+Somehow, he’d also missed seeing the border of bhath’laa’ar when he’d passed them.
 Ardyn was a seasoned ranger; he shouldn’t have let himself become so distracted by his prey that he had missed the perimeter.
-He felt like a complete fool.
+Now, as he fled through the trees, he felt like a complete fool.

 After several more hours of travel at a more moderate pace, Ardyn reached a natural spring.
 Deciding to take a quick rest before continuing, he refilled his water skin and drank deeply, taking a few bites from his rations as well.

-Exhaustion had crept up on Ardyn, and it dulled his ordinarily sharp senses.
+Exhaustion had crept up on Ardyn, and it dulled his senses.
 He sat idly by the spring, lost in thought.
 He almost didn’t notice the sound of a twig snapping behind him.
-When he turned, he saw the wolf that had once been his prey hurtling towards him, fangs bared.
+Whirling around, he saw the wolf that had once been his prey hurtling towards him, fangs bared.
 It was on top of him in an instant, knocking him backward and lunging for his throat.

-Ardyn dodged the first lunge, as he twisted to one side and tried to scramble from beneath the beast.
-As the wolf lunged forward again, Ardyn heard a yell and the distinct twang of a bow as it loosed an arrow and in the next moment, the wolf collapsed on him, dead.
-Pushing the massive wolf off him, he managed to scramble free from the beast.
-He looked up to see an athla’maakh.
+Ardyn dodged the first lunge as he twisted to one side and tried to clamber from beneath the beast.
+As the wolf lunged forward again, Ardyn heard a yell and the distinct twang of a bow as it loosed an arrow.
+In the next moment, the wolf collapsed on him, dead.
+Pushing the massive beast off him, he managed to scramble free from the beast, only to look up and see an athla’maakh.